Outliers and bounded rank perturbation for non-Hermitian random band matrices: Introduction

 Now we briefly discuss the context of the problem investigated, and illustrate the major difficulties and key proof strategies.

 For random band matrices with independent entries with bandwidth $d_N$ (a special case of Definition \ref{definebandmatrix}), a major open problem (see \cite{cook1article}, \cite{cook2article}, \cite{tikhomirov2023pseudospectrum}) is to prove the convergence of the empirical spectral density to a deterministic limit.
-The limit should be the circular law as long as $d_N$ grows with $N$, which has been proved for sparse i.i.d matrices in \cite{rudelson2019sparse}.
-The major technical difficulty to proving the circular law (see for example \cite{ WOS:000281425000010}) is to prove an estimate on the least singular value of $zI_N-(d_N)^{-1/2}X_N$ for a.e. $z\in\mathbb{C}$, so that Girko's Hermitization technique \cite{girko2article} \cite{girkoarticle} can be rigorously justified.
-This step is highly model specific and the proof techniques for i.i.d. sparse matrix \cite{rudelson2019sparse} do not generalize to arbitrary band matrices which has much less homogeneity.
-Recently, \cite{jain2021circular} and \cite{tikhomirov2023pseudospectrum} introduced new methods to prove the circular law for periodic block band matrices and periodic band matrices for bandwidth $d_N>>N^{33/34}$.
-Yet the case of smaller $d_N$ still seems to be open.
+The limit should be the circular law as long as $d_N$ grows with $N$, which has been proved for sparse i.i.d. matrices in \cite{rudelson2019sparse}.
+The major technical difficulty to proving the circular law (see for example \cite{ WOS:000281425000010}) is to prove an estimate on the least singular value of $z\mathbf{1}-(d_N)^{-1/2}X_N$ for a.e. $z\in\mathbb{C}$, so that Girko's Hermitization technique \cite{girko2article} \cite{girkoarticle} can be rigorously justified.
+This step is highly model specific and the proof techniques for sparse i.i.d. matrices \cite{rudelson2019sparse} do not generalize to arbitrary band matrices which has much less homogeneity.
+Recently, \cite{jain2021circular} and \cite{tikhomirov2023pseudospectrum} introduced new methods to prove the circular law for periodic block band matrices and periodic band matrices for bandwidth $d_N\gg N^{33/34}$.
+Later, \cite{han2024circular}, \cite{han2025circular}, \cite{han2025circular2} pushed the validity of circular law much further and up to $d_N\geq N^{1/2+c}$ for a wide class of variance profiles, and for any $d_N$ growing to infinity when considering the block tridiagonal model.
+Yet, for an arbitrary doubly stochastic variance profile, the case of smaller $d_N$, especially $d_N\ll\sqrt{N}$, still remains largely open.